Skip to Content

 visiting Space Center Houston is one of the best things to do in Houston, Texas

-Houston, Texas, is the most populous city in the Southern United States and the largest city in the country by area.
+Houston, Texas, the most populous city in the Southern United States and the country’s largest by area, is more than just a financial hub.

-Other popular tourist attractions include the Old Market Square, the Lee and Joe Jamail Skatepark, and the Space Center, especially if you’re visiting Houston with kids.
+Popular tourist attractions include Old Market Square, Lee and Joe Jamail Skatepark, and the Space Center, ideal for those visiting with kids.
+Houston’s thriving food scene caters to every palate, from vegan gourmet to down-home BBQ.

 Good to know: the best times to visit Houston are between February through April and September through November, when the weather is best.